Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Proportion of sequences passing a test

 \section{Proportion of sequences passing a test}

-We can have an additional control on the significance of a statistical test we have done by computing the proportion of the results that pass the test.
+We can have an additional control on the significance of a statistical test we have done by computing the proportion of the results that pass the test\footnote{We strongly advice the reader to read Section 4.2 of the NIST report \cite{Nist} for further details. on this topic.}.
 We illustrate here the result for one particular test but we have checked that the same conclusions also apply to all other tests discussed in this part of the paper.
 Consider, for instance, the test about the equidistribution of triplets along the sequence $\{{\mathcal S}_n\}$.
 The protocol of the procedure is as follows

 \begin{enumerate} \item For our sequence $\{{\mathcal S}_n\}$ we consider $N$ non-overlapping intervals $I_L(l)$ of length $L$ with increasing starting points $l$ (see eq.(\ref{intervals})).
 Associated to each of these intervals, there are $N$ subsequences $\{\epsilon^{(1)}\}, \{\epsilon^{(2)}\}, \ldots, \{\epsilon^{(N)}\}$ of $\{\mathcal{S}_n\}$, each of length $L$.
-We compute the frequencies of the various triplets in each of these susequences and we compute the relative $P$-values.
+We compute the frequencies of the various triplets in each of these subsequences and we compute the relative $P$-values.
 Considered altogether, these steps form what we call a {\em sweep}. \item We compute the proportion of subsequences that pass the test.
-In our case, having fixed $\alpha = 0.01$, we count the number of subsequences for which the $P$-values $ \geq 0.01$. \item We repeat the sweep of point 1 for another $T$ times, choosing, each time, $N$ intervals of length $L$ never overlapping with any previous one. \item There is now a statistical formula \cite{Nist} which determines the range of acceptable proportions in terms of the confidence interval: this is given by \beq {\mathcal I}_{\pm} \,=\, (1 - \alpha) \pm 3 \sqrt{\frac{\alpha (1-\alpha)}{N}} \eeq where $N$ is the sample size. \item If the proportion falls outside this interval, then there is evidence that the data is non-random. \end{enumerate}
+In our case, having fixed $\alpha = 0.01$, we count the number of subsequences for which the $P$-values $ \geq 0.01$. \item We repeat the sweep of point 1 for another $T$ times, choosing, each time, $N$ intervals of length $L$ never overlapping with any previous one. \item There is now a statistical formula \cite{Nist} which determines the range of acceptable proportions in terms of the confidence interval: this is given by \beq {\mathcal I}_{\pm} \,=\, (1 - \alpha) \pm 3 \sqrt{\frac{\alpha (1-\alpha)}{N}} \eeq where $N$ is the sample size, sufficiently high in order to have a reasonable statistics (say $N > 10$).
+Note that as the sample size $N\to \infty$, $\, \, {\mathcal I}_\pm = 1-\alpha$ as expected. \item If the proportion falls outside this interval, then there is evidence that the data is non-random. \end{enumerate}

 As our example we have chosen $N=100$, $L = 10^5$ and $T =14$.
 So, in our case, the confidence interval is given by ${\mathcal I}_+ = 1.02$ and ${\mathcal I}_- = 0.96015$.
 In Figure \ref{proportions}.a we show the result of this type of check for the triplets and all proportions are perfectly within the confidence interval.
 Similar results also hold for the tests concerning monobits, pairs, quadruplets and quintuplets.